 A thorough medical history is an essential starting point for diagnosing Parkinson’s disease.
 Your doctor will ask you about your symptoms, their progression over time, and any factors that may have triggered or worsened them.
 Providing detailed information about your medical background, including any medications or treatments you’ve undergone, is crucial in this stage.

-Review of symptoms helps physicians identify common motor and non-motor signs associated with Parkinson’s disease.
+The review of symptoms helps physicians identify common motor and non-motor signs associated with Parkinson’s disease.
 These symptoms include tremors, muscle stiffness, bradykinesia (slowness of movement), impaired balance and coordination, depression, sleep disturbances, and cognitive changes.

 A neurological examination is a key component of diagnosing Parkinson’s disease.
 During this examination, your doctor will evaluate your motor skills, reflexes, muscle strength, and coordination.
 They will observe any abnormal movements, stiffness, or tremors that may indicate Parkinson’s disease.